 SEC.
-3.06 LOCATION OF WORK
+3.11 LOCATION OF WORK

-The location(s) the work is to be performed, completed and managed the contractor's place of business.
+The location(s) the work is to be performed, completed and managed is in Alaska.

-The State will not provide workspace for the contractor.
+The state will not provide workspace for the contractor.
 The contractor must provide its own workspace.

 By signature on their proposal, the offeror certifies that all services provided under this contract by the contractor and all subcontractors shall be performed in the United States.